DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 [^1]: See [https://pub.uni-bielefeld.de/download/2942475/2942530/jschmidt\_2016\_niklas%20luhmanns%20card%20index.pdf](https://pub.uni-bielefeld.de/download/2942475/2942530/jschmidt_2016_niklas%20luhmanns%20card%20index.pdf)

-[^2]: However, Luhmann’s productivity wasn’t so high just because he used a Zettelkasten.
+[^2]: However, Luhmann's productivity wasn't so high just because he used a Zettelkasten.
 He worked all day, every day.
 Being a workaholic helps in getting work done.

-[^3]: Luhmann’s actual numbering system included one slash, but for didactic reasons, we chose to leave it out.
+[^3]: Luhmann's actual numbering system included one slash, but for didactic reasons, we chose to leave it out.
 He used it for better readability.

 [^4]: Thanks @henrikenggaard for pointing me to this term.